cwcentral/CarND-PID-Control-Project/README.md

 <img src="output/desc.png" width="480" alt="Combined Image" />

+For example, increasing Kp to 1.0 causesd the car to violently steering and overshoot (bang-bang) and eventually off the road.
+Increasing Ki (1.0) would cause the car to overshoot immediately.
+Increasing Kd (10.0) to a point there was diminishing returns where drifting off center occured.

 Having a Kp of 0.21 and Kd of 2.1, the car stayed in the middle of the lane as shown in this video [![Output](output/run.png)](https://youtu.be/4u69CFZbF5c "Click to Play Video")